 - Name and location of college/district/system

-- Name, job title, email address, phone number, and role in the transformational practice (e.g., task force chair, implementation lead) of the person submitting the transformational practice
+- Name, job title, email address, phone number, and role in the transformational practice (e.g., task force chair, implementation lead) for the person submitting this transformational practice

 - Acknowledgement that this is the sole submission from your college on the transformational practice

-Provide a brief (up to 500 words) synopsis of the transformational practice.
+Provide a brief (500 words max.) synopsis of the transformational practice.

 Criteria (Respond to each item.)

-Point values will be used by reviewers as part of the process for identifying practices that will be showcased in the webinar series.
+Point values will be used by reviewers in the process for identifying the five practices that will be showcased in the webinar series.

-- Scope (10 points): What educational programs, student support services, and other college services (if any) were integrated into the transformational practice?
+- Scope (10 points): What educational programs, student support services, and other college services have been integrated into the transformational practice?

 - Planning, Advising, and Student Support Services Integration (20 points): How have planning, advising, and other student support services been integrated to increase student learning, retention, and completion?

-- Innovation (10 points): How have innovation or creativity been embodied in the transformational practice to differentiate it from, and improve upon, conventional, silo practice?
+- Innovation (10 points): How have innovation or creativity been embodied in the transformational practice to differentiate it from, and improve upon, conventional or siloed practice?

-- Student Audience (10 points): What student population was the transformational practice intended to serve (specific program, targeted audience, college as a whole, etc.)?
+- Student Audience (10 points): What student population is the transformational practice intended to serve (specific program, targeted audience, college as a whole, etc.)?

 - Effectiveness (20 points): How has the transformational practice improved student learning, retention, and/or completion?
 What is the evidence to support this conclusion?

-- Professional Development (10 points): What professional development opportunities were provided for faculty, staff, and administrators to support the transformational practice?
-How effective were those activities?
+- Professional Development (10 points): What professional development opportunities have been established for faculty, staff, and administrators to support the transformational practice?
+How effective are those activities?

 - Leadership (10 points): Who and what drove development and implementation of the transformational practice?
-How, if any, did the college president (or vice presidents) show encouragement, commitment, and support for it?
+How, if any, did the college leadership (chancellor, president, cabinet) show encouragement, commitment, and support for it?